python/pythondotorg/docs/source/administration.rst

 Jobs
 ----

-The jobs application is using to display Python jobs on the site.
+The jobs application is used to display Python jobs on the site.
 The data items should be fairly self explanatory.
 There are a couple of things to keep in mind.
 Logged in users of the site can submit jobs for review.

 :Status: Jobs enter the system in 'review' status after the submitter has entered them.
 Only jobs in the 'approved' state are displayed on the site.
 :Featured: Featured jobs are displayed more prominently on the landing page.